Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

-To tackle this conjecture, it is healthy to consider the same question for a toy model of GMC, such as the branching Wiener process.
-In this context, Bonnefont and Vargas established in \cite{BV23} the corresponding upper bounds for the left tail probability of $\mathcal{D}_{\infty}(\beta)$ in the $L^4$ regime $\beta \in (0,\beta_{c}/2)$, based on concentration methods of exponential martingales, involving several carefully designed quadratic variations.
-They also proved the conjectured lower bound holds in the whole subcritical regime $\beta \in (0,\beta_{c})$.
-Our result, Theorem \ref{thm-Z-tail}, fills the gap for the upper bound when $\beta$ is in the regime $ [\beta_{c}/2, \beta_{c})$.
-This provides a strong evidence towards the validity of the above conjecture and the probabilistic construction in~\cite{LRV22} in the entire subcritical regime, although this more general case requires some further technical inputs and is still under investigation.
+\end{conjecture} To tackle this conjecture, one can consider the same question for Gaussian multiplicative cascades.
+In this context, Bonnefont and Vargas established in~\cite{BV23} the corresponding upper bounds for the left tail probability of $D_{\infty}(\beta)$ in the $L^4$ regime $\beta \in (0,\beta_{c}/2)$, based on the concentration method of~\cite{LRV22} as explained above.
+They also proved the conjectured lower bound in the whole $L^{1}$ regime $\beta \in (0,\beta_{c})$.

-While this paper considers only the derivative martingales in the subcritical regime, the derivative martingale limit exists almost surely also in the critical case where $\beta=\beta_{c}$.
-In this context, $Z_{\infty}(\beta_{c})$ is almost surely non-negative and has Cauchy tail.
-It plays a crucial role in the study of extremal values of the field.
-For further properties about derivative martingale at criticality, we refer to \cite{BKNSW15,DRSV14,Lac24,Pow21,Remy20} for GMC and \cite{Aid13, AS14, BIM21,Madaule16,Mad16} for BRW.
+Our main result, Theorem~\ref{thm-Z-tail}, fills the gap for the upper bound when $\beta$ is in the regime $ [\beta_{c}/2, \beta_{c})$.
+This requires completely abandoning the quadratic variation and concentration method approach of~\cite{LRV22} and~\cite{BV23}.
+We rely on a general recursive scheme to control the moment growth of the negative part $(D_{\infty}(\beta))_-$, only with very soft (polynomial tail) a priori estimates given by the study of level sets of BRW to initiate the iteration.
+Our result and method, valid without restriction on $\beta\in(0,\beta_c)$, provides strong evidence towards the validity of the above conjecture for GMC and the probabilistic construction in~\cite{LRV22} in the entire subcritical regime, although this more general case requires some further technical inputs and is still under investigation.